boorik/smartfox-haxe-client/README.md

 **WARNING : HTML5 support is a work in progress!**

-Tested ( a little :) ) on flash, windows and android targets.
+Tested on flash, windows, ios and android targets.

+You can have a look at https://github.com/boorik/smartfox-haxe-fullstack to check a sample project that use the api and haxe all the way.

 Pull requests are welcome